Implementation plan template

 Integrated features

 • Custom fields.
-Custom fields are the best way to tag, sort, and filter work.
-Create unique custom fields for any information you need to track—from priority and status to email or phone number.
-Use custom fields to sort and schedule your to-dos so you know what to work on first.
-Plus, share custom fields across tasks and projects to ensure consistency across your organization.
+Tag, sort, and filter work by any information you need to track, from priority and status to custom categories.
+Share custom fields across tasks and projects to ensure consistency across your organization.

 Recommended apps

 • Dropbox.
-Attach files directly to tasks in Asana with the Dropbox file chooser, which is built into the Asana task pane.
+Attach files directly to tasks in Asana using the Dropbox file chooser, built into the Asana task pane.

 • Google Workplace.
-Attach files directly to tasks in Asana with the Google Workplace file chooser, which is built into the Asana task pane.
+Attach files directly to tasks in Asana using the Google Workspace file picker, built into the Asana task pane.
 Easily attach any My Drive file with just a few clicks.

 Benefits of a digital implementation plan template